zarusz/SlimMessageBus/docs/provider_azure_servicebus.md

 bus.Publish(msg, "some-topic");
 ```

-The second parameter will be interpreted as either a queue name or topic name - depending on the bus configuration.
+The second (name) parameter will be interpreted as either a queue name or topic name - depending on the bus configuration.

 If you configure the default queue (or default topic) for a message type: